How to Choose the Right iGaming Platform Provider in 2026

 White-label reseller – offers access to an existing platform with limited customization and long-term flexibility.

 Many iGaming platform providers also offer different product formats built on the same core infrastructure, including turnkey platforms, white label solutions, and iFrame Sportsbook products, which allow operators to add sports betting through a lightweight integration without rebuilding their core system.
-Some of the more advanced companies, such as iGcore also have their in-house sportsbooks.
+Some of the more advanced companies, such as iGCORE also have their in-house sportsbooks supported by their own odds feed, risk management tools, and bonus engine.

 In earlier stages of the industry, many operators could succeed with basic setups and limited functionality.
 However, in 2026 several structural shifts make platform selection critical.